snowplow/snowplowanalytics.com/_posts/2020-01-29-snowplow-javascript-tracker-2.13.0-released/index.md

 <h2 id="beacon-improvements">3.
 Improving Beacon API support</h2>

-The Beacon API functionality that was fully introduced in [version 2.10.2][2.10.0-blog] of the JavaScript tracker has proved a useful as a way of ensuring events are sent more reliably, as the sending of events is passed to the browser to handle asynchronously.
+The Beacon API functionality that was fully introduced in [version 2.10.2][2.10.0-blog] of the JavaScript tracker has proved useful as a way of ensuring events are sent more reliably, as the sending of events is passed to the browser to handle asynchronously.
 This means events are sent even in the cases when the page is closed.

-Unfortauntely, this is quite a immature API and browser support has been hit and miss.
+Unfortunately, this is quite an immature API and browser support has been hit and miss.
 We have received reports of the Beacon API not performing as expected on Chromium based browsers (Chrome, Opera, Edge) and Safari.
 With regards to Chromium browsers, this is a [known bug in Chromium][chrome-beacon-bug] that prevents Beacon from working however the JavaScript tracker successfully falls back to sending events as standard Post requests.
 This bug has very recently been fixed in Chromium and is now available in Chrome Canary, we expect to see this fix make it into Chrome Stable in a couple of months which will allow users to see the benefits of Beacon in Chrome too.

 With this release we have taken the opportunity to improve the reliability of Beacon in Safari, where we have observed differences in events between Post and Beacon being around 6 to 10% less events when Beacon is used.
 With this release, we are now always sending the first event using Post.
 This ensures that Safari correctly sends the required preflight request to ensure that the Beacon API works.
 With this fix in place, we have seen the difference come down to around 0.5%, often seeing more events for implementations using Beacon as we would expect.